 In Italy, European arrest warrant cases are handled by one of the 26 appeal Courts, "Corte di Appello", acting as first instance courts.
 If you are interested in retaining a defense attorney for an EAW case, don't forget to check specific competence of the defense lawyer, because specialization European criminal cooperation is not requested under Italian law.

-Please note that outside the European Union the European Arrest Warrant does not apply, since surrender to a third State is regulated by international extradition rules.
+Please note that outside the European Union the European Arrest Warrant does not apply, since surrender to a third State is regulated by international extradition rules; an EU citizen arrested in a member state which is not his state of nationality has the right to benefit form the so called "Petruhin" doctrine (see Nicola Canestrini's comment on CJUE's last BY decision BY, Italian).

 Italian implementation of the EU arrest warrant